Madison Community Montessori School has been recognized by AMI since its founding in 1972.

 The AMI school recognition program was initiated in the United States to assist parents in assessing whether schools are following Montessori’s principles and practices in their original integrity and completeness.
 It is upon these standards that AMI recognition is granted.

 A school applies to become an AMI-Montessori school annually.
 The recognition status is based upon the training of their teachers as well as their compliance with the pedagogical standards.
-There are three different status levels offered:

 For more information, please visit the AMI/USA website.